melodyyangaws/sql-based-etl/README.md

 We have included a second job manifest file and a Jupyter notebook, as an example of a complex Spark job to solve a real-world data problem.
 Let's submit it via a command line this time.
 <details>
 <summary>manifest file</summary>
-The [manifest file](/source/example/scd2-workflow-job.yaml) defines where the Jupyter notebook file (job configuration) and input data are.
+The [manifest file](/source/example/scd2-job-scheduler.yaml) defines where the Jupyter notebook file (job configuration) and input data are.
 </details>
 <details>
 <summary>Jupyter notebook</summary>
-The [Jupyter notebook](/source/example/scd2_job.ipynb) specifies what exactly need to do in a data pipeline.
+The [Jupyter notebook](/source/example/scd2-job.ipynb) specifies what exactly need to do in a data pipeline.
 </details>

 In general, parquet files are immutable in Data Lake.
 This example will demonstrate how to address the problem and process data incrementally.
 It uses `Delta Lake`, an open source storage layer on top of parquet file, to bring the ACID transactions to your modern data architecture.
 In the example, we will build up a table to support the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) format, to demonstrate how easy to do the ETL with a SQL first approach implemented in a configuration-driven way.

-1. Open the [scd2 job manifest file](source/example/scd2-workflow-job.yaml) on your computer, replace the S3 bucket placeholder {{codeBucket}}.
+1. Open the [scd2 job scheduler file](source/example/scd2-job-scheduler.yaml) on your computer, replace the S3 bucket placeholder {{codeBucket}}.
 Either copy & paste the code bucket name from your deployment output, or use the existing s3 bucket name passed in as a parameter to your deployment previously.

 ```
-vi source/example/scd2-workflow-job.yaml
+vi source/example/scd2-job-scheduler.yaml
 ```
 ![](/images/4-cfn-output.png)
 ![](/images/3-scd-bucket.png)